AlignPose: Generalizable 6D Pose Estimation via Multi-view Feature-metric Alignment: Generalizable multi-view object pose estimation

 In the refinement stage, each pose candidate is refined independently via {\em multi-view feature-metric alignment}.
 The goal is to maximize the alignment between the projection of 3D registered features extracted from the 3D object model and 2D feature maps extracted from input images by optimizing the object pose using a multi-view feature-metric loss.
 In the following, we explain how the 3D registered features and 2D feature maps are obtained, and then describe our loss formulation.

 \paragraph{Feature extraction.} Before the multi-view alignment begins, we prepare two fixed representations for each input view: a {\em query 2D feature map} derived from the observed image and {\em 3D registered features} derived from the object's model and coarse pose candidate.
 The query is the observed appearance of the scene that acts as the evidence we want to match.
 For each view, it is derived from the input image by cropping the region that (presumably) contains the object to a standardized size and extracting its feature map with a feature extractor.
 The 3D registered features represent the view-dependent appearance of the object based on the coarse pose.
 This view-dependent appearance is represented by a set of {\em 3D registered features} $\mathcal{F}_{CO} = \{\mathbf{p}_i,\mathbf{x}_i\}$.
 This is a point cloud where each 3D point $\mathbf{x}_i$ on the object's surface has an associated feature descriptor $\mathbf{p}_i$.
 We obtain this representation by first rendering color and depth frames for each view using the coarse object pose.
 We then extract features from the color render and register them in 3D by lifting them to the object's coordinate system using the rendered depth map.
-Note that while \citep{ornek2024foundpose} pre-computes a large collection of registered features from template views, we only compute one set of registered features per view, which reduces the memory requirements of the method.
-More details can be found in Appendix~\ref{sec:appendix_preprocessing}.
+Note that while \citep{ornek2024foundpose} pre-computes a large collection of registered features from template views, we compute one set of registered features per view, which may reduce memory usage, depending on the other components of the pose estimation pipeline.
+Further details on the feature extraction process are provided in Appendix~\ref{sec:appendix_preprocessing}.

 \paragraph{Per-view loss function.} For each view, we define the {\em feature-metric loss} of a pose estimate $\bm{T}_{CO}$ as:

 where $\mathcal{F}_{CO}$ is the set of registered features of the view and $\mathbf{F}_q$ are the 2D query features.
 Each registered object feature $\mathbf{p}_i$ is compared with its corresponding feature from the query feature map $\mathbf{F}_q \left( {\pi}_C \left( \bm{T}_{CO} \mathbf{x}_i \right)\right)$.
 The correspondence is obtained by transforming the 3D object point $\mathbf{x}_i$ from the object frame into the camera frame (by transformation $\bm{T}_{CO}\mathbf{x}_i$), projecting it into the query image (with camera projection ${\pi}_C$), and then sampling the query feature map \( \mathbf{F}_q\) with bilinear interpolation at the given image coordinates.
 The loss for each registered feature is then calculated using a robust cost function \( \rho(\cdot) \) by \citet{barron2019general}.